 Yorgo Alexopolous creates fine art installations and sculptures using a variety of media and technologies.
 We've worked on numerous hardware and software projects together which started with his web identity back in 2012.

 Almost two years ago, Yorgo filled me in on an ambitious plan for his latest installation.
-It was an intriguing idea that drew inspiration from a scandal that occured in the 90’s.
-If you are curious, Yorgo discusses his motivations in a recent interview with SF Gate.
+It was an intriguing idea that drew inspiration from a scandal that occurred in the 90’s.
+If you are curious, Yorgo discusses his motivations in an interview with SF Gate.

 Right from the start we knew it was going to be a complex build requiring a combination of skills across many different disciplines.
 I was tasked with finding the tools and materials to make this sculpture a reality.

-After he presented me with his early sketches I proceeded to make a CAD mockup so we could 3D print and experiment with the form of the sculpture iteratively.
-We built most of the three final scultpures in-house while relying on metal fabricators for the frame.
+After he presented me with his early sketches I proceeded to make a CAD mock up so we could 3D print and experiment with the form of the sculpture iteratively.
+We built most of the three final sculptures in-house while relying on metal fabricators for the frame.

 Once the main structure was in place, there was the task of writing all the custom code to make the server come to life.
 I worked closely with Yorgo to dial in and create the exact look and feel for the project he was looking for.

-This piece was one of the most technically and physically rewarding projects I’ve worked on as it perfectly lies at the intersection of art and technology.
+This piece was technically and physically rewarding to work on as it perfectly lies at the intersection of art and technology.

 2014 - 2015